-School Captains and Vice Captains are chosen via a process of nominations, the nominees give a speech to the students and confidential votes take place.
+School Captains are chosen in both Primary and Secondary via a process of nominations, the nominees give a speech to the students and confidential voting takes place.
 The Captains work as part of a wider leadership team to oversee spiritual, social and fundraising activities at the school.

 Gilson College facilitates care for students’ wellbeing by supporting their needs and encouraging responsibility.
 The Student Representative Council (SRC) is one of the many facets of Gilson College utilises to guide students in this journey.

-The SRC is a committee consisting a supporting teacher and individuals elected from each class from Year 8-11, with a male and female representative chosen from Year 7.
+The SRC is a committee consisting a supporting teacher, School and House captains, and individuals elected from each class in Primary from Year 3-5 and Secondary from Year 7-11.